khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 Notice that the workflow triggers every Saturday Night at 8.30 PM (Fun Fact: It’s just my gut feeling that there are relatively lesser commits on the Repository on a Saturday Night, and we get access to the Resources quickly, LoL!).

-The workflow runs all the Ivy tests, determines their coverage, computes the Mapping, and pushes it to the khulnasoft/Mapping Repository.
+The workflow runs all the Aikit tests, determines their coverage, computes the Mapping, and pushes it to the khulnasoft/Mapping Repository.

 Multiple Runners
 ^^^^^^^^^^^^^^^^